-The resistivity curve showed a positive slope (Fig. 7), tending to achieve a plateau.
+The resistivity curve showed a positive slope (Figure 7), tending to achieve a plateau.
 Although both salts had, nominally, the same initial purity (99.99%), the crystals grown showed resistivity differences of, approximately, 10 times.
-The resistivity of the crystals from salt 1 presented values 10 times higher than crystals from salt 2 (Fig. 7 and Table 3).
-There is evidence that salt 1 has better performance in all parameters studied: this fact could be associated with the resistivity of crystals.
-In fact, the lowest resistivity of the crystals produced with salt 2 could be correlated with its lower performance.
-However, comparing the spectrometric performance, while the crystal from salt 1-first growth (high resistivity) did not show any detail spectrum, in contrast, salt 2-second and third growths (low resistivities) presented good detail spectra (Fig.6).
-This fact suggests that the resistivity did not seem to have a fundamental role to characterize the spectrum quality of the crystal.
-Hitomi et al.[6] described similar observation on their result of resistivity measurements correlated to the number of zone-refining passes carried out in the TIBr purification.
+The resistivity of the crystals from Salt 1 presented values 10 times higher than crystals from Salt 2 (Figure 7 and Table 1).
+There is evidence that Salt 1 has better performance in all parameters studied: this fact could be associated with the resistivity of crystals.
+In fact, the lowest resistivity of the crystals produced with Salt 2 could be correlated with its lower performance.
+However, comparing the spectrometric performance, while the crystals from Salt 1 first growth (high resistivity) did not show any detailed spectrum, in contrast, Salt 2 second and third growths (low resistivities) presented good detailed spectra (Figure 6).
+This fact suggests that the resistivity did not seem to have a fundamental role in characterizing the spectrum quality of the crystal.
+Vieira et al. [7]. described a similar observation in their result of resistivity measurements correlated to the number of zone-refining passes carried out in the TIBr purification.
 Further studies should be carried out to elucidate these results.

-4. CONCLUSIONS
+4. Conclusion

 The repeated Bridgman method was efficient to purify the TlBr crystals and to improve their performance as radiation detectors.
 A compartmental model defined by linear differential equations may be used to calculate the coefficients for the migration of impurities.
-This is useful for predicting the number of repetitions in Bridgman growth needed to achieve a desirable concentration value.
+This is useful for predicting the number of repetitions by Bridgman growth needed to achieve a desirable concentration value.
 The resistivity showed a positive slope, tending to reach a plateau after the third growth.
-Above 3 M $\Omega$ , the resistivity of the TlBr crystal seems to not affect the spectrometry quality of the detector.
+The TlBr resistivity above ~3 M\Omega was almost unaffected by the number of repetitions when growing crystals by Bridgman technique.